 Buying coins, participating in auctions, coin economies, dealers and avoiding problem coins are discussed.

 Learn how to protect your collection from costly damage.
 Reviews various materials. both safe and unsafe, that are often found in holders and cases, and gives advice on how to nandle and store numismatic items.

 Provides the novice grader with a basic understanding of the terminology of coin grading, along with some helpful tips on the handling of coins.
 Some discussion also takes place about cleaning coins, processed coins and counterfeit coinage.

 Focuses on some important practical considerations that arise as part of the grading process.
 Most involve simple common sense.
 Their real effectiveness lies with regular use.

 Deals with the organized hobby, including information about where you can obtain coins, medals and paper money for your collection.
 Also examines the many options to learn more about your collection through the use of coin clubs, libraries and publications.

 The cost of the course is as follows :

 Non RCNA members - $104.00 (This price includes membership in the RCNA for the calendar year in which course is ordered, or if ordered in the last quarter, for the following calendar year.)

 All prices shown are in Canadian funds for mailing to addresses in Canada and in United States funds for mailing to addresses in the United States.
 Foreign (non-USA) address requests must also include US$ 105 for additional shipping charges and foreign rate membership (if not an RCNA member).

-The Royal Canadian Numismatic Association
+the Executive Secretary of The Royal Canadian Numismatic Association